 One teaspoon of liquid nicotine refill is enough to cause permanent damage or even death, particularly in children.

-If you suspect that someone has taken has been poisoned, get medical help immediately.
+If you suspect that someone has been poisoned, get medical help immediately.
 You can call the Poisons Information Line 24 hours a day from anywhere in Australia on 13 11 26.

 If the person is showing signs of being seriously ill, such as vomiting, loss of consciousness, drowsiness or seizures (fits), call triple zero (000) for an ambulance, or take the person to the closest emergency department.